 Roadside assistance through your insurance

 All of the major national insurance companies offer roadside assistance coverage as an optional addition to your main policy.
-So what is covered?
-Most things basically.
+So what's covered?

 When it comes to roadside assistance, you want to be covered for the following: